MayMdeep/Mary-for-Wedding-Dress-Rental/README.md

 ### Design Patterns

-Action Design Pattern: Encapsulates specific tasks or actions within single classes, promoting modularity and maintainability.
+- Action Design Pattern: Encapsulates specific tasks or actions within single classes, promoting modularity and maintainability.
-Repository Design Pattern: Abstracts the data layer and provides a clean API for data access and manipulation.
+- Implementation Design Pattern: Abstracts the data layer and provides a clean API for data access and manipulation.